chrisnoonan98675/site/xl-deploy/concept/provisioning-through-xl-deploy.markdown

 * In [reports](/xl-deploy/how-to/using-xl-deploy-reports.html):
     * Provisioning and unprovisioning actions appear on the Deployments tab
     * Provisioning environments are listed on the Deployed Applications tab
+* In the Repository:
+    * When creating an XL Deploy environment (`udm.Environment`), providers erroneously appear in the Containers list
+    * When adding deployables to a deployment package, the `aws.ec2.InstanceSpec` CI erroneously appears as an option